hspedro/ckad-preparation/README.md

 You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
-You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.
+You can define Deployments to create new ReplicaSets or to remove existing Deployments and adopt all their resources with new Deployments.

 Official Doc: https://kubernetes.io/docs/concepts/workloads/controllers/deployment/